sdlpal/sdlpal/docs/README.md

 $ make
 ```

-* If you need to cross-compile SDLPAL under **Linux** shell environment, please go to the root of the source code tree and type:
+* If you need to cross-compile SDLPAL under **GNU/Linux** shell environment, please go to the root of the source code tree and type:
 ```bash
 $ cd win32
 $ # This builds a 32-bit executable.